Henry VIII’s Gigantic Appetite

 An idea of the heat generated is given by food journalist Kathryn McGowan “It is estimated that six to eight tons of seasoned oak was burned in the kitchen fireplaces each day during King Henry’s time.”

-In addition to the roasting room there were 50 smaller rooms for deal with fish, making pastry, or pickling and bottling.
+In addition to the roasting room there were 50 smaller rooms for dealing with fish, making pastry, or pickling and bottling.

 Dining at Hampton Court